 |Rainfall||46.4 mm||41.7 mm||57.5 mm||53.3 mm||57.6 mm||50.5 mm||68.3 mm||59.5 mm||41 mm||44.4 mm||49.9 mm||45.1 mm|

 Christchurch International Airport (CHC) is 12 kilometres northwest of the city centre and was originally opened in 1953.
 The airport has connections to all cities in New Zealand, most major cities in Oceania and a few other international destinations.
 Air New Zealand and Air Chathams operate most of the domestic flights.
-While international flights, even some as far away as Bangkok, Dubai or Seoul, are operated by Fiji Airways, Emirates, Jetstar, Korean Air, Pacific Blue, Qantas and Singapore Airlines.
+While international flights, even some as far away as Bangkok, Dubai or Seoul, are operated by Fiji Airways, Emirates, Jetstar, Korean Air, Virgin Australia, Qantas and Singapore Airlines.